-- 3.1 The Application Site ('Site') measures 1.29 hectares in size and comprises five buildings, including a Grade II\ and Grade II Listed building.
+- 3.1 The Application Site ('Site') measures 1.29 hectares in size and comprises five buildings, including a Grade II and Grade II Listed building.
 The Site presently forms part of the wider Atkins campus, but is considered surplus to requirements since Atkins consolidated its office requirements on the adjacent Site (application ref: 14/01150/FUL). - 3.2 The Site is immediately bound by the Atkins Office building, which is nearing completion, and its associated car park to the north-east.
-It is bound by woodland and horse paddocks to the south-east and by a Listed wall to the south-west and north-west. - 3.3 To the south-west of the Site is Chalk Lane, which comprises a hotel (benefiting from planning permission to accommodate 21 dwelling units, application ref: 17/01275/FUL), residential properties and a pub.
+It is bound by woodland and horse paddocks to the south-east and by a wall to the south-west and north-west. - 3.3 To the south-west of the Site is Chalk Lane, which comprises a hotel (benefiting from planning permission to accommodate 21 dwelling units, application ref: 17/01275/FUL), residential properties and a pub.
 To the north-west of the Site is Worple Road, which typically comprises residential properties.
 The Site is located approximately 1.8 kilometres from Epsom Town Centre. - 3.4 The Site is currently accessed from Ashley Road, to the north-east.
 The proposal seeks an underground car park (beneath proposed Block F), which is accessed via the existing access off Ashley Road.
 The proposal also seeks a new vehicular access along Chalk Lane. - 3.5 The Site is designated as a Built up Area and is within the Chalk Lane Conservation Area.
-As above, the Site comprises a Grade II\ Listed building, Grade II Listed building and a locally Listed wall.
-The surrounding area also comprises the following Listed buildings: - Chalk Lane Hotel.
-Grade II Listed. - Maidstone House.
-Grade II Listed. - 2, 4, 5, 6, 8, 10, 12 and 14 Chalk Lane.
-Grade II Listed. - Woodcote Green House.
-Grade II\ Listed. - South East Boundary Wall to Woodcote Mews.
-Grade II Listed. - South East Boundary Wall to 1 Woodcote Mews.
-Grade II Listed. - 3.6 Descriptions and details of the Listed buildings is provided below:
+As above, the Site comprises a Grade II listed building, Grade II listed building and a wall.
+In accordance with Historic England's records, the wall surrounding the Site is not independently listed. - Chalk Lane Hotel.
+Grade II listed. - Maidstone House.
+Grade II listed. - 2, 4, 5, 6, 8, 10, 12 and 14 Chalk Lane.
+Grade II listed. - Woodcote Green House.
+Grade II listed. - South East Boundary Wall to Woodcote Mews.
+Grade II listed. - South East Boundary Wall to 1 Woodcote Mews.
+Grade II listed.

+3.6 Descriptions and details of the listed buildings is provided below: